sharifmarat/vb/README.md

 And now open `localhost:8000` in browser.

-### Limitations and TODO
+### TODO

-- Event id is hard-coded in `index.html`.
-It should pass nothing to DB API and a primary event should be used.
+- `/?event_id=1` or `/index.html` does not display any event data if no guests are assigned.
+At least one guest should be assigned before it's properly displayed.
+- Make an event clickable on `/events.html`.